-- A. Perform a bond test before starting installation to confirm compatibility of adhesive and prepared substrate.
-Perform at least on bond test for each section of the concrete pour.
+A. Perform a bond test before starting installation to confirm compatibility of adhesive and prepared substrate.
+Perform at least one bond test for each section of the concrete pour.
 Perform bond tests on the prepared surface with a 3' x 3' section of flooring.
 Allow a minimum of 48 hours and preferably 72 hours or longer before determining compatibility and bond strength.
 Pull up bond test areas by hand to confirm that the adhesive has a strong bond between the flooring and subfloor.
-If flooring is not strongly bonded to the subfloor additional testing is needed to determine why there is not a strong bond. - When performing a bond test, always check for complete adhesive transfer on the back of the flooring in case more adhesive is needed for porous or rough concrete surface, or if too much adhesive is being used over a nonporous or burnished smooth surface.
-Adjust trowel size used to increase or decrease the amount of adhesive applied to suit substrate and environmental conditions. - B. Moisture and pH testing shall be properly performed in accordance with current test standard and documented to confirm subfloor suitability.
-Do not install when the moisture vapor emission rate (MVER) or in-situ Relative Humidity (RH) exceeds adhesive limits or when surface pH is not within specification. - Concrete:
+If flooring is not strongly bonded to the subfloor additional testing is needed to determine why there is not a strong bond.

-ASTM F2170 In-situ Relative Humidity
+When performing a bond test, always check for complete adhesive transfer on the back of the flooring in case more adhesive is needed for porous or rough concrete surface, or if too much adhesive is being used over a nonporous or burnished smooth surface.
+Adjust trowel size used to increase or decrease the amount of adhesive applied to suit substrate and environmental conditions.

-ASTM F1869 Calcium Chloride;
+- B. Moisture and pH testing shall be properly performed in accordance with current test standard and documented to confirm subfloor suitability.
+Do not install when the moisture vapor emission rate (MVER) or in-situ Relative Humidity (RH) exceeds adhesive limits or when surface pH is not within specification. - 1.
+Concrete:

-ASTM F710 pH Testing
+ASTM F2170 In-situ Relative Humidity ASTM F1869 Calcium Chloride; ASTM F710 pH Testing adhesives, follow the resilient flooring removal procedure as detailed in the RFCI's Recommended Workplace Practices for Removal of Resilient Floor Coverings.